Elixir and Mox

 Reference materials

-Mocks - Modules that register calls they receive.
-We can verify that params are passed in and expected actions were performed
+1. Mock — a module that registers the calls it receives, letting you verify that the right params were passed in and the expected actions were performed.

-Stub - Modules that hold predefined data and use it to answer calls during tests
+2. Stub — a module that holds predefined data and uses it to answer calls during tests, without any verification.